pylipp/financeager/README.md

 If not specified, the start date defaults to the current date and the end date to the last day of the database's year.

-Remove an entry by (removes the first entry found)
+Remove an entry by

     > financeager rm burgers

+Nothing is removed if the query gives multiple or no results.

 Show a side-by-side overview of earnings and expenses (filter date and/or category by providing the `-d` and `-c` flag and/or filter the name by providing a positional argument)